Orange-OpenSource/hurl-dev/sites/hurl.dev/_docs/tutorial/chaining-requests.md

 ```

 We're only running one HTTP request and have already added lots of tests on the response.
 Don't hesitate to add
-many tests, the more asserts you will write, the less fragile will be your tests suite.
+many tests, the more asserts you write, the less fragile your tests suite will become.

 Now, we want to perform other HTTP requests and keep adding tests.
 In the same file, we can simply write another
 request following our first request.
 Let's say we want to test that we have a [404 page] on a broken link: